codegarden13/Computer-UsageDensity/README.md

 - The "Magic Factor"

 ## Sidenotes
-- We test against last writetime of each user's profile.
+- Timestamp-Test are going against lastwritetime property of each user's profile.
-- Result for lastwritetime of each profile folder corresponds to the last file change of ntuserdat.pol of the profile.
+- Learned: This corresponds to the last file change of ntuserdat.pol of the profile.
 - Ntuser.dat's timestamp is not sufficiant, as it changes at each cumulative update over all profiles.
 (Presents of this file is indicator that the folder is a real user profile)

 ## Get the "magic factor"